 While online Elite Auto Shipping reviews indicate a fairly even-odds chance of having a positive experience with the company, we’re concerned about that F rating from the BBB.
 That’s a pretty serious red flag.
 There are so many auto shippers out there that if we were to choose a transport company right now, we’d hesitate to choose any business with such a low rating.

-For more information on the best car shipping companies in the industry, check out our Best Car Shipping Companies article here.
+For more information on the best car shipping companies in the industry, check out our Best Car Shipping Companies in 2022 article here.

 According to what we found, it depends who you ask.
 Many reviews express positive experiences, but many others say the opposite.
 The BBB has assigned the company its lowest possible rating.